sgothel/gluegen/doc/GlueGen_Mapping.md

 - `SetCallbackFunction`: `SetCallbackFunction` name of the native toolkit API responsible to set the callback
 - `SetCallback-ParamIndex`: List of parameter indices of the `SetCallbackFunction`, denoting the key(s) limiting the callback scope, i.e. the callback and all resources will be mapped to this key.
 The optional `SetCallback-KeyClass` may override this semantic.
 - `CallbackFunctionType`: The native toolkit API typedef-name of the function-pointer-type, the same callback type name as defined in `JavaCallbackDef`
-- `CallbackFunction-ParamIndex`: List of parameter indices of the `CallbackFunctionType`, matching the semantic parameter of `SetCallback-ParamIndex` to accommodate potential different parameter order or argument names between `SetCallbackFunction` and `CallbackFunction`.
-The indexed parameters must be semantical equivalent as specified by the `SetCallback-ParamIndex` list.
+- `CallbackFunction-ParamIndex`: List of parameter indices of the `CallbackFunctionType`, matching the semantic parameter of `SetCallback-ParamIndex`.

 #### Custom `SetCallback-KeyClass`